prajjwal531/ECS/README.md

 This solution can be deployed by running following command.

 Please change subnet and vpc value in deploy.sh ( Public Subnets are considered for this solution).
-Also Please over ride the certificat arn in Cloudformation template.
+Also Please over ride the certificate arn in Cloudformation template.

 ##sh deploy.sh